 This curriculum has been designed by the Maker Jawn team and is based on activities that have worked well at our program sites.
+We were helped with the development by people who understand the topic and have certain scientific achievements, personally for me edit my dissertation when there was not enough time and experience.
 Most of the curriculum aims to introduce skills that participants can go on to use for self-directed projects.
-If you try any of these activities and have feedback or documentation to share, please contact us via e-mail or twitter.
+If you try any of these activities and have feedback or documentation to share, please contact us via or twitter.
 We’d love to hear from you!

 Balance Challenge: A great art activity that incorporates basic physics and engineering.